 1. Grace College of Divinity

 Fayetteville, North Carolina

-Located in Fayetteville, NC on the main campus of Manna Church, Grace College of Divinity offers an affordable online associate of divinity degree.
-GCD’s curriculum is tailored for those looking to serve their local church, and explores relevant material in biblical studies, theology, and practical ministry.
+Located in Fayetteville, NC on the main campus of Manna Church, Grace College of Divinity offers an affordable online Associate in Divinity degree.
+GCD's curriculum is tailored for those looking to serve their local church, and explores relevant material in biblical studies, theology, and practical ministry.
 Classes are delivered asynchronously, allowing students to complete assignments when it is most convenient for them.
 Experienced faculty lead ministry courses, and pastors or church administrators lead classes on day-to-day activities in church operation.

 Admission requirements include a GED or high school diploma, a pastoral letter of reference, a complete application, and a personal essay.
 GCD offers a 30% tuition discount (Life Long Learner scholarship) for students who are not eligible for Federal Financial Aid or V.A.
 Educational Benefits.

-GCD holds accreditation from the Association of Biblical Higher Education, one of four national faith-related accrediting organizations recognized by the Council for Higher Education Accreditation, and from the Council for Higher Education Accreditation (CHEA).
+GCD holds accreditation from the Association for Biblical Higher Education, one of four national faith-related accrediting organizations recognized by the Council for Higher Education Accreditation (CHEA).

 Founded in 1893 in Knoxville, TN, Johnson University offers more than 50 degree programs across three different campuses and online, each aimed at equipping students for ministry.
 The online associate of arts and associate of science in biblical studies is a 60-credit program that emphasizes worldview issues, spiritual formation, ministry preparation, and builds a foundation for an eventual bachelor's degree.